grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 On sonar, Cassandra could heard the _Gnat's_ diesel putter away to a halt -- leaving a silent relief in her headphones.
 As usual, she called up to the control room to let them know the _Gnat_ was shut down for a listening and check-in session.
 "Captain Percy, the _Gnat_ just went silent."

 "Alright.
 Thanks Cassandra."
 Percy called back down to her.
 Percy took down the ship-to-ship mic.
-"Captain Shakes -- the usual: how're things fucking looking up there?"
+"Captain Shakes -- the usual: how're things looking up there?"

-"Well, for lack of anything else to report, I'll tell you that the fucking weather is thickening up a bit.
+"Well, for lack of anything else to report, I'll tell you that the weather is thickening up a bit.
 The haze has really set in, and there's a bit of a fuckin' chop coming on.
 It looks to me like the kind of things that could turn into real weather later."

 Weather was not generally a concern for Percy, submarines could pass under even the worst weather at depth.
 But she could not guess at what the _Gnat_ was capable of handling.
 "Does that give you anything to worry about with the _Gnat_?"

-"Naw."
-Shakes voice crackled.
+"Naw," Shakes voice crackled.
 "The _Gnat's_ been through the very fucking worst.
-If it gets bad, I'll dive and ride it the fuck out underwater.
-With all this running on the surface, the batteries are always fully fuckin' topped up."
+If it gets bad, I'll dive and ride it out underwater.
+With all this running on the surface, the batteries are always fully topped up so I can stay down for a while."

 Knowing the _Gnat_ could not dive very deep at all, Percy was unconvinced that this was a solution to big weather, but she also knew Shakes had taken the _Gnat_ back and forth across deep ocean many times.
 She decided to trust his experience.
 "Alright then Captain Shakes.
 If you..."

 "Captain Percy!"
 Cassandra interrupted with a shout from sonar.
 "I think I've got a contact."

 "Hold on Shakes.
-We might have a fuckin' contact.
+We might have a contact.
 Don't start your diesel."
 Percy hung up the mic and slid down the ladder.

 Cassandra had her eyes closed and was concentrating intently on the sounds in her headset.
 She had the mics pointed towards the _Prospect's_ hard rear starboard quarter, and the signal strength indicator gauge was nodding weakly just a bit above the pin.
 "It feels like I'm only on the edge of the signal.
 They might be directly behind us."

 "Bastian," Percy called up to him, "throttle down.
 Stop the fuckin' prop.
 Cassandra needs to hear what's behind us."

-A moment later the perennial resonance of the electric motors died away.
+A moment later the perennial light resonance of the electric motors died away.
 Cassandra turned the sonar mics back to face the dead stern of the boat.
 The signal strength indicator immediately shot up to a definite contact.
 "Absolutely confirmed Captain Percy.
 I can hear the engine in the water.
 Sounds like another diesel."

 Percy looked at the signal strength dial and knew immediately that the contact had subversively crept closer to them under the sound of the _Gnat's_ diesel when it was running, and then even a bit closer than that by aligning themselves dead astern of the _Prospect_ where Cassandra could not hear very well over the sound of the _Prospect's_ own prop turning.
 Based on the signal strength indicator, the contact was likely far closer than Percy was comfortable with now -- maybe twenty nautical miles.
-"Fuck."
-Was all she said.
+"Fuck," was all she said.

 She climbed up to the control room and got Shakes back on the ship-to-ship.
 "Definitely a fuckin' contact Shakes.
 Now it's your turn.
 Fire up the _Gnat_ and see if you can lead them off and away from us.
-Let's see if this fucked up scheme of ours works!"
+Let's see if this stupid scheme of ours works!"

 "Absolutely!
 Motherfuck..."
 The end of his oath was cut off by the whining start of the _Gnat's_ diesel engine which came blaring over the ship-to-ship radio for a moment before Shakes took his thumb off the transmit button.

 Percy flipped on the red night lighting.
 "Bastian -- don't move the fuckin' boat.
 Don't trim anything or let her make any fuckin' sounds at all."

-"Dead silent crypt-drift, got it Captain," said Bastian.
+"Dead-silent-crypt drift, got it Captain," said Bastian.

 Percy slid down to the sonar compartment again and tapped Cassandra on the shoulder.
 "Stay on both the new contact and the _Gnat_ Cassandra.
 I'm going to wake Hemi."
 Percy disappeared down the ladder to crew quarters and returned a minute later with Hemi's big form following her up from below.
 He was still pulling on his tweed jacket and fixing his spectacles while he sat at the sonar station and put on the second headset.